- Harrison Berry

 - The Boise High Braves mascot has been a source of tension in the debate over how images of Native people are used.

-"I wonder if there isn't something we can do to reduce the audience by one," said presenter, Native American Guardians leadership team member and author Andre Billeaudeaux, referring to Tai Simpson, a Boise activist of the Nez Perce Tribe, whose questions and criticism of Billeaudeaux had ground his talk, "How the Redskins got their Name," to a halt.
+"I wonder if there isn't something we can do to reduce the audience by one," said presenter, former Native American Guardians leadership team member and author Andre Billeaudeaux, referring to Tai Simpson, a Boise activist of the Nez Perce Tribe, whose questions and criticism of Billeaudeaux had ground his talk, "How the Redskins got their Name," to a halt.

 At the event, Billeaudeaux sought to ground the use of Native American mascots and symbols at schools in American history, starting with Native use of red paint to cover their bodies on the Eastern seaboard, and extending through the early 20th century, when schools began adopting mascots.